European Broadcasting Union: Past associate members

-The list of past associate members of EBU comprises the following 30 broadcasting companies from 19 countries and 1 autonomous territory.
+The list of past associate members of EBU comprises the following 95 broadcasting companies from 55 countries and 1 autonomous territory.

 Approved participant members

 Any groups or organisations from a country with International Telecommunication Union (ITU) membership, which does not qualify for either the EBU's Active or Associate memberships, but still provide a broadcasting activity for the EBU, are granted a unique Approved Participants membership, which lasts approximately five years.
 An application for this status may be submitted to the EBU at any given time, providing an annual fee is paid.

-The following seven EBU broadcast members had status as Approved Participants in May 2022.
+The following eight EBU broadcast members had status as Approved Participants in November 2024.

 The following members previously had status as Approved Participants.

 Organised events

 The EBU in co-operation with the respective host broadcaster organises competitions and events in which its members can participate if they wish to do so.
 These include: